ChrisCummins/pip-db/Documentation/Log.md

    button.
 A workaround for this would be to add a "Modify search parameters" button to the results page, which would load the advanced page with all input fields populated.

+### Wednesday 9th

+**Notes from usability testing with Shahzad:**

+Shahzad is a PhD student in his third year, having recently submitted his thesis.
+His specialisation is computer science, although he is familiar with the biological background and terminology.
+Shahzad had never seen the project before so was coming to the evaluation "cold".

+TASK 1

+ * Participant was unsure what the main search bar does.
+Initially, he entered "Isoelectric point of Lactoferrin", expecting the search to have a semantic understanding, beyond just being a name look-up.
+ * On records page, participant notes that the pI range using a dash ("8.8 - 9") is not explicitly obvious, and that the data could be annotated to state that it is a minimum to maximum range value.

+TASK 2

+ * Participant attempted to narrow results by source by entering "Lactoferrin + Human" into the search box.
+Again, there's uncertainty over the function of the text box.
+This may be in-part due to an inadequate introduction to the project at the start of the evaluation.
+Participant showed the PDB website as an example of a search box which is self-explanatory.
+Key differences included the placeholder text, and the tabs to indicate the specific field being searched.

+ * Participant was observed pressing the "Show >>" link next to the FASTA sequence entry on the record page repeatedly.
+This may be because of the slightly misleading location of the text at the bottom of the details table, implying that pressing the link will reveal more information about the record, as on the results page.
+ * Participant was unable to locate the Download button after several visual sweeps of the page.
+On the record page, the participant suggested that the download button be placed beneath the details table.
+For the results page, the participant commented that the location was OK, but the text should be annotated explicitly "Download all".
+ * Participant incorrectly entered "2.1.7" into the first text box for the EC field.
+This search parameter is silently ignored by the search engine, with no visual feedback to indicate the parameter is unused.

+TASK 3

+ * Participant commented on the effectiveness of the results count indicator on the advanced search page, but was confused when the counter became out of sync with the current search state.

+TASK 4

+ * The participant used the browser back button to return to the search form, which caused the form state to reload from the URL.

+Things to change as a result of usability test:

+ * Search forms should have informative placeholder text to indicate the kind of values expected in them.
+ * The advanced search form shouldn't be setting the state of the form, the browser should.
+ * I should go back over the site and do a ground-up re-evaluation of the usability, from the perspective of a someone who's coming to the site cold.
+ * I should consider adding tabs for performing different category searches from the homepage.

+**Notes from usability testing with Darren:**

+Darren is an Undergraduate business and psychology student in his final year.
+As someone with no background in biology or computer science, their purpose is to provide feedback on the immediate usability and intuitiveness of the site.
+As a result, a longer introduction to the project was given, which explained some of the background terminology, and provided a minimum of information required to complete the tasks.

+TASKS 2

+ * Participant attempted to negate Kinase search term by entering "NOT Kinase" into the protein name field.

+TASK 3

+ * Participant successfully identified external links section but didn't identify the PubMed article until prompted.
+This may have been due to a lack of understanding of what PubMed is.

+TASK 4

+ * Participant attempted to enter the FASTA sequence into the primary search box.

+Things to change as a result of usability test:

+ * Improve the quality of the input descriptions on the advanced page.
+Make it more apparent the types of input expeceted.
+ * Change the wording of usability scenarios to remove direct references to CSV format, and instead describe that the participant would like to import the search results into a spreadsheet program.